rickwest/devsnippets/readme.md

 Your snippet content
 ```

-You will also need to add your new page to the navigation array specified in `navigation.php`.
+You will also need to add your new page to the navigation array specified in `navigation.php` and don't forget to add your name to `CONTRIBUTORS.md`.

 ---